The 8 Best Ways for Extroverts to Find a High-Paying Job: The Strategies for Success in Your Career

 3. Offer to work for free for a certain number of hours.

-#6: Cold Calling and Cold Emailing
+#6: Cold call and cold email

 No one likes to be annoying people by cold calling or cold emailing, but in the job search process, everything is fair game.